 If the answer is yes: Good news, you are one question away from selecting a present that will shock and amaze them.
 Proceed to question 5

 If the answer is no: The good news is this guitar doesn’t have the issue addressed by the String Butler.
-The bad news is you need to now buy them a guitar and a String Butler.
+The bad news is you need need to dig deeper in their closet to find one that is that way or buy them a guitar and a String Butler.
 Find one that has a the V Shape between the inner strings above the plastic guide and then move on to Question 5.

 Question 5: Ok, now you have to actually do a bit of work if you want to be sure that it will fit before you buy one.
 You need to find a ruler and measure the distance between the center of the posts as shown in the picture below.